 Note: Instead of the CMD Force Delete Folder Access Denied (Explore third party applications - use Unlocker)

 There are helpful third-party programs to help users delete files/ folders forcibly.
 A good example is Unlokcker.

-Caution: While Unlocker is helpful, as a user, you need to take notice regarding the advertisements that run on their site.
+Caution: While Unlocker is helpful, you need to notice the advertisements that run on their site as a user.
 In adverse situations, you may fall into the trap of malware and adware ending up on your PC in an attempt to delete a file or folder forcibly.